runawaybon/CODE_A_BIT_LIT_PEC2020/README.md

 It also contains a video, temp and an untitled notebook which were committed at 12 midnight, showing our progress since the hackathon had started.

+You can check out our dashboard link for the project here:  https://dhaval302.github.io/team8_code_a_bit_lit/